fancyguy/composer-wordpress-plugin/README.md

 **WordPressThemeRepository** - This exposes themes on wordpress.org as `wordpress-theme/*` from the SVN for source or the API for dist.

+**WordPressPluginRepository** - This exposes plugins on wordpress.org as `wordpress-plugin/*` from the SVN for source or the API for dist.

 ## Installers

 **CoreInstaller** - This installs the `wordpress-core` package, writes `wp-config.php` and generates salts.

 **ThemeInstaller** - This installs `wordpress-theme` packages into the configured theme directory.

+**PluginInstaller** - This installs the `wordpress-plugin` packages into the configured plugin directory.

 ## Configuration